Technical Review by

 Proofpoint Essentials brings Proofpoint’s enterprise-grade detection technology to SMBs.
 Proofpoint secures more than 85% of the Fortune 100, and Essentials uses the same AI-powered engine scaled for smaller organizations.
 We think it’s a strong option for Microsoft 365 users looking for effective spam, phishing, and BEC protection with bundled encryption, archiving, and DLP in one platform.

 We found Proofpoint Essentials highly effective at identifying and blocking spam, and it performs checks relatively quickly; it generally takes no more than 15 minutes to scan, sandbox, and deliver an unknown email with an attachment.
-The platform’s interface is simple and intuitive, especially compared to Microsoft’s own email security console.
-With six pricing tiers ranging from approximately $36 to $82 per user per year, it’s accessible for smaller budgets.
+The interface is simple and intuitive, especially compared to Microsoft’s own email security console.
 Something to be aware of is that Proofpoint Essentials was designed for organizations up to 500 users, and while it can work for larger businesses, enterprises will be limited by the lack of group-based policy configuration.
 We’d recommend organizations over 1,500 users look at Proofpoint Core Email Protection instead.

 Material Security protects the entire M365 and Google Workspace productivity suite, covering inbox data, account takeover, sensitive document exposure, and configuration drift.
 We think the approach to protecting stored inbox data is what separates Material from typical email security tools.
 Instead of just blocking threats at the perimeter, Material secures the data that’s already sitting in every mailbox.